Spain creates bad bank, paves way for rescue funds

 The bad bank announcement came on the heels of data that showed investor confidence in Spain eroded in the first half of the year with 316 billion of euros of net capital outflow, up almost 70 percent in the last six months.

-Over the last three years, Spain has already forced its banks to go through several rounds of consolidation and recapitalisation, then this year they were forced to recognise huge losses on real estate assets.
+Over the last three years, Spain has already forced its banks to go through several rounds of consolidation and recapitalization, then this year they were forced to recognize huge losses on real estate assets.

 The bad bank takes the reform even deeper.
 Private investors in rescued banks will bear some of the cost of the clean-up.
 Holders of complex instruments known as preference shares will take a major hit, as the prices for those securities have fallen steeply.